Mystery!

-Mystery! (also written MYSTERY!) is a television anthology series produced by WGBH Boston for PBS in the United States.
+Mystery! is an anthology television series produced by WGBH Boston for PBS in the United States.

-The series was created as a mystery, police and crime drama spin-off of the already established PBS show Masterpiece Theatre.
-From 1980 to 2006, Mystery! aired mostly British crime series purchased from or co-produced with the BBC or ITV and adapted from British mystery fiction.
+The series was created as a mystery, police and crime drama spin-off of the PBS show Masterpiece Theatre.
+From 1980 to 2007, Mystery! aired mostly British crime series purchased from or co-produced with the BBC or ITV and adapted from British mystery fiction.
 In 2002, due to pressure to include more American material, a series based on the novels of US mystery writer Tony Hillerman was produced, but the vast majority of Mystery! programming has always been and continues to be British literary adaptations co-produced with UK-based production companies.

 In 2008, PBS combined Mystery! with its predecessor Masterpiece Theatre under the umbrella title Masterpiece, which includes the sub-brands Masterpiece Classic, Masterpiece Mystery!, and Masterpiece Contemporary.

 Edward Gorey, Derek Lamb, and the Mystery! opening sequence

 Mystery! is noted for its animated opening and closing title sequences with original drawings created by cartoonist Edward Gorey and animated by Eugene Federenko, Derek Lamb, and Janet Perlman, with music by Normand Roger.
 A PBS veteran, animator Lamb had also created programming for series like Sesame Street, The Electric Company, and The Great American Dream Machine.

 Gorey’s first attempt at creating a storyboard of the opening was estimated to run 10 minutes.
 Because executive producer Joan Wilson was looking for a 75-second sequence, Gorey was eventually asked to hand over the drawings and allow animators to use his work as inspiration.
 Gorey, known for his eccentric and stubborn nature, recounted:

 The Lamb/Gorey sequence has changed several times since 1980.
 It consisted of a non-linear series of animated period country house tableaux.
 The scenes include a formal ball, a crowd of umbrella-toting funeral attendants, three investigators, a croquet game in the rain, and a moaning damsel in various scenes of distress.
 Over time, the sequence became more streamlined, shorter, and slightly more colorful.
 For the Hillerman episodes, the American flag was worked into the opening title sequence.

 Today, the Masterpiece opening sequence is almost identical across the sub-brands.
 Each opening fades in and out of scenes of popular characters from each series.
 The Mystery! version still features the Gorey/Lamb characters.